dentarg/auth0-blog/_posts/2017-03-29-incrementally-changing-your-database-with-java-and-flyway.markdown

 ### Integrating Spring Boot with Flyway

 To integrate Spring Boot with Flyway, we will need to add `flyway-core` as a dependency to our application.
-But, as we still don't have any database configured on our application, we will also add another dependency: `hsqldb`.
+But, as we still don't have any database configured, we will also add another dependency: `hsqldb`.
 HSQLDB is an in-memory database, written in Java, that easily integrates with Spring and, as such, will help us on our exercise.
-To add both dependencies, open the `pom.xml` and include the following elements:
+To add both dependencies, open the `pom.xml` file and include the following elements:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>